Feuerlabs/exometer/README.md

 given metric's data point.
 At the given interval, the data point will be samples, and the result will be sent to the receiver.

++ `retry_failed_metrics (true | false)`
+<br></br>
-+ `retry\_failed\_metrics (true | false)<br/>Specifies if the metric should be continued to be reported even if it is not found during a reporting cycle.
+Specifies if the metric should be continued to be reported even if it is not found during a reporting cycle.
 This would be the case if a metric is not created by the time it is reported for the first time.
 If the metric will be created at a later time, this value should be set to true.
 Set this value to false if all attempts to report the metric should stop if when is not found.

-=== Configuring reporter plugins ===
+#### <a name="Configuring_reporter_plugins">Configuring reporter plugins</a> ####

 The various reporter plugins to be loaded by exometer are configured in the `report` section under `reporters`